Code-Institute-Submissions/data-dashboard-3/README.md

 ## Deployment

-I will deploy the project to GitHub Pages.
+The project is deployed to GitHub Pages.

 ## Credits